henrikhoff/WPCM/readme.txt

 * Basic administrative features, manage lecturers, courses and a schedule.
 * Show info about lecturers, courses and the schedule with shortcodes in pages.

+= 1.1 =
+* Fixed issue where scripts and css didn't register correctly.
+* Added Swedish translation of plugin

 == Upgrade Notice ==

-No upgrade info for version 1.0.
+No specific upgrade info for version 1.1.